sparsity-group/sparsity-group.github.io/_pages/home.md

 The **S**ignals, **P**atterns, **A**daptivity, **R**egularization,
 **S**tatistics, and **I**nformation **T**heor**Y** (SPARSITY) research group at
-the University of California, San Diego ([UCSD](https://ucsd.edu/)), led by [Prof. Rahul Parhi](/rahul/), pursues fundamental research at the interface between functional analysis, signal processing, machine learning, nonparametric statistics, and optimization.
+the University of California, San Diego ([UCSD](https://ucsd.edu/)), led by [Rahul Parhi](/rahul/), pursues fundamental research at the interface between functional analysis, signal processing, machine learning, nonparametric statistics, and optimization.
 Our primary area of investigation is in the **mathematics of data science** with a focus on developing the foundations of